2026-05-27 12:25:38 -04:00

 2023-05-24 23:51:09 -04:00

-Artifact Ban Maven Plugin
+Ban Maven Plugin

-This is a maven plugin that allows for developers and organizations to ban Maven artifacts.
+This is a maven plugin that allows developers and organizations to ban Maven artifacts.
 We are keenly aware of the capability in the maven-enforcer-plugin.
-Instead of simply generating an error when a banned artifact is referenced, this plugin prevents the artifact from being downloaded as well.
-This is crucial within certain organizations with strict security scans that crawl the Maven cache.
+Instead of simply generating an error when a banned artifact is referenced, this plugin provides far more features.

 Extension